SimonScholz/simonscholz.github.io/content/tutorials/setup-ubuntu/setup-ubuntu.md

 # Chrome

-One of the most popular browser can be found here: https://www.google.com/chrome/de/download-chrome/
+One of the most popular browsers can be found here: https://www.google.com/chrome/de/download-chrome/

 # Fish Shell